What Does a Hospitalist Do?

 You should have several essential qualities to succeed as a hospitalist.

-- Interpersonal skills: Like all doctors, hospitalists need excellent interpersonal skills in order to establish rapport with patients and other healthcare professionals.
+- Interpersonal skills: Like all doctors, hospitalists need excellent interpersonal skills to establish rapport with patients and other healthcare professionals.
 They must be able to understand their patients' concerns and help guide them and their families.

 The U.S. Bureau of Labor statistics anticipates job growth for physicians and surgeons in general at about 13% through 2026.
 This is faster than average for all occupations, and hospitalists should see even more job growth as the occupation becomes more established.

-Expect to work long shifts.
 Hospitalists work 12 hours shifts for seven days in a row in some hospitals, then have a week off before going back to work.
 Those who work primarily overnight are called nocturnists.